How We Began…

 Karen was born and raised in Penn Yan.
 She has a wonderful husband and two wonderful adult children.
 Karen has been an RN for over 30 years.
 She previously held positions at Soldiers & Sailors Hospital and Pre-Emption Family Medicine with Dr. Bell.
 Most recently she was the Director of Nursing at Penn Yan Manor.
-She now joins us as Director at KCCH, which she is thrilled to be a part of.
+She now is thrilled to be a part of KCCH as Director.

 Ashley Jones – Volunteer Coordinator

 Ashley is a native of Penn Yan and shares her home with her husband, Jason, 3 kids, a cat and two dogs!
-She is a nurse and has worked at the Homestead, followed by many years of working in family practice and pediatrics.
-Ashley still provides private duty home care to people in the community, which she loves doing and is always looking for new clients.
+She is a nurse and has worked at the Homestead, followed by many years of working in family practice, pediatrics and private home care.

 Our Board of Directors